Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Introduction

-Feature selection (FS) plays an essential role in selecting the most important and discarding redundant features to enhance the accuracy of classification models.
-Recently, supervised FS methods have shown promising results in selecting informative features from the original data, e.g., DFS \cite{DFS}, TabNet \cite{TabNet}, FSBUF \cite{FSBUF}, and ManiFeSt \cite{FSFSFM}.
-The unsupervised FS methods have been proposed in the literature including, filtering methods, e.g., LS \cite{he2005laplacian} and SPEC \cite{zhao2007spectral}, wrapper-based methods, e.g., MCFS \cite{cai2010unsupervised}, UDFS \cite{UDFS}, and NDFS \cite{NDFS}, graph-based methods, e.g., CNAFS \cite{CNAFS}, RSOGFS \cite{RSOGFS}, WPANFS \cite{FSWPAN}, and UAFS-BH \cite{UAFS-BH}, and AE-based methods, e.g., FSGAE \cite{wang2017feature}, AEFS \cite{han2018autoencoder}, and FAE \cite{wu2021fractalFAE}.
-However, these filtering and wrapper methods are not suitable for IoT IDSs as they often require a huge amount of memory.
-For example, LS and SPEC require nearly 527 GB for an array with shape (265927, 265927) on the IDS2017 dataset \cite{IDS2017}.
-In addition, the wrapper-based FS methods may depend on a specific clustering algorithm.
-On the other hand, although other methods that rely on graph theory can be potentially applied to heterogeneous inputs, they often involve highly complex networks, demanding sophisticated algorithms for analysis.
+Feature selection (FS) can handle heterogeneous data with varying feature group distributions by discarding redundant features, providing datasets with uniform feature inputs for classification~\cite{TNNLS1, TNNLS2, TNNLS5, TNNLS6}.
+Supervised FS methods, such as DFS \cite{DFS}, TabNet \cite{TabNet}, FSBUF \cite{FSBUF}, and ManiFeSt \cite{FSFSFM}, have shown promising results in selecting informative features.
+Unsupervised FS methods include filtering methods (e.g., LS \cite{he2005laplacian} and SPEC \cite{zhao2007spectral}), wrapper-based methods (e.g., MCFS \cite{cai2010unsupervised}, UDFS \cite{UDFS}, and NDFS \cite{NDFS}), graph-based methods (e.g., CNAFS \cite{CNAFS}, RSOGFS \cite{RSOGFS}, WPANFS \cite{FSWPAN}, and UAFS-BH \cite{UAFS-BH}), and AE-based methods (e.g., FSGAE \cite{wang2017feature}, AEFS \cite{han2018autoencoder}, and FAE \cite{wu2021fractalFAE}).
+However, filtering and wrapper methods are unsuitable for IoT IDSs due to high memory requirements.
+For instance, LS and SPEC need nearly 527 GB for an array of shape (265927, 265927) on the IDS2017 dataset \cite{IDS2017}.
+Wrapper-based FS methods may depend on specific clustering algorithms, and while graph theory methods can be applied to heterogeneous inputs, they often involve complex networks that require sophisticated algorithms.
 Most graph-based methods that assume linearity likely cannot capture nonlinear relationships among features.
-In addition, these AE-based FS methods cannot handle multiple inputs with different dimensions in a single model.
-Moreover, applying these FSs to the original feature space in these models may increase the model complexity that low-end IoT devices cannot afford.
+Additionally, AE-based FS methods provide feature selection functionality but do not offer data representations, which are often crucial for distinguishing between benign and attack samples in IoT IDS~\cite{Shone2018, phai2022TVAE}.